-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits to see if the medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Men and women should use an effective form of birth control during treatment with temsirolimus and for at least 3 months after the last dose.
-If you think you have become pregnant while using this medicine, tell your doctor right away.
+The medicine may also cause birth defects if it is used by the father when his sexual partner becomes pregnant.
+Men and women should use effective birth control during treatment and for at least 3 months after the last dose.
+Tell your doctor right away if pregnancy occurs while you are using this medicine.

-Temsirolimus may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash; itching; swelling of the face, tongue, and throat; trouble with breathing; or chest pain after you get the injection.
+Temsirolimus may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after the injection.

-This medicine may cause flushing, headaches, and lightheadedness or faintness, while you are receiving the injection or within 24 hours after you receive it.
+This medicine may cause flushing, headaches, and lightheadedness or faintness while you are receiving the injection or within 24 hours after you receive it.
 Check with your doctor or nurse right away if you have any of these symptoms.

-Check with your doctor right away if you start having severe abdominal or stomach burning, cramps, or pains; bloody or black, tarry stools; diarrhea; fever; nausea; or vomiting of material that looks like coffee grounds.
+Check with your doctor right away if you start having severe abdominal or stomach burning, cramps, or pains, bloody or black, tarry stools, diarrhea, fever, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious bowel problem.

-This medicine may increase your chance of having acute kidney disease that is not related to the worsening of your kidney cancer.
+This medicine may increase your chance of having kidney disease (including kidney failure, proteinuria, nephrotic syndrome) that is not related to your kidney cancer.
 Talk to your doctor about this risk.

 This medicine may affect the way your body heals from cuts and wounds.
 Make sure any doctor who treats you knows that you are using this medicine.
 You may need to stop using this medicine several weeks before and after having surgery.